 This trend meant that both men and women could get creative and express themselves in other ways, such as with makeup.

 The Bottom Line

-Not just that, but the trends of the 1980s often make a resurgence into modern day fashion (for example, mom jeans are a classic trend from the 80s that many people have as a staple in their wardrobe to this very day)
+The trends of the 1980s often make a resurgence into modern-day fashion (for example, mom jeans are a classic trend from the 80s that many people have as a staple in their wardrobe to this very day)

-That way, if you ever needed to come back and refresh your knowledge on the leading fashion icons, designers and styles of the 1980s – you’ll know exactly where you can find us!
-Thank you for reading, and goodbye for now.
+Before you click off this guide, why don’t you consider giving it a bookmark?
+That way, if you ever needed to come back and refresh your knowledge of the leading fashion icons, designers, and styles of the 1980s – you’ll know exactly where you can find us!